 The concrete — as well as the landscaping, overpasses and exit ramps — suggested to me that this portion of Interstate 49 in Louisiana near the Arkansas state line was relatively new.
 The speed limit in Louisiana is 75 miles per hour; but it is reduced to 70 in Arkansas.

-This section of Interstate 49 was apparently completed only three years ago in late 2014.
+This section of Interstate 49 was apparently completed eleven years ago in late 2014.

 I suppose that “ultimate boredom” is relative and depends on a number of factors.
 At least Interstate 49 goes over rolling hills and has trees lining either side of the highway.
 Portions of Interstate 40 between Kingman in Arizona and Oklahoma City cross vast expanses of absolutely flat land with no trees without even the slightest of curves in the rigidly straight highway.